htruong/htruong.github.io/notable-hackable-devices.md

 ## Smartphones and Tablets

-### Google Nexus 5 (2013)
+### Google Nexus 5 (2013) and Google Nexus 7 (2013)

 Supported by many third-party, obscure, crazy mobile OS projects, including Ubuntu Touch, Maru OS, Mobile Plasma.
 Of course, it is still powerful enough to run the latest version of Android as well.

 ### HTC HD2 (2009)

-If you want a phone that runs _everything_, then buy the HD2.
+It was designed to run Windows Mobile 6 but it runs _everything_.
+So, if you want a phone that runs _everything_, then get the HD2.
 It is pre-historic in terms of age in the ever-evolving mobile world, but seems like this phone is the only phone that ages like wine.

 ### Other notable devices